lockss/lockss-rtd-manual/docs/configuring.rst

 Prompt: :guilabel:`IP address of this machine`

-If the machine is publicly routable, meaning it has an IP address that can be used to identify it over the Internet, enter the publicly routable IP address.
-Otherwise, if the machine is accessible via network address translation (NAT), meaning it has an IP address that is valid only on your local network but it can be reached from the Internet via a NAT router, enter the internal IP address.
+*  If the host is on the Internet, enter its *publicly routable IP address*.

+*  If the host is behind network address translation (NAT), enter its *internal IP address*.
+You will be asked the other IP address later in :numref:`Network Address Translation` (:ref:`Network Address Translation`).

 Initial UI Subnet
 =================